-Please consider entering the Space Settlement Design Contest hosted by the National Space Society and NASA Ames Research Center (http://www.nas.nasa.gov/Services/Education/SpaceSettlement/Contest/), which accepts entries by individuals and small teams.
+The Competition is specifically intended to emulate the industry experience, where large numbers of people must cooperate to produce a product.
+The Competition organizers discourage attempts to compete as an individual.
+Please consider entering the Gerard O’Neill Space Settlement Design Contest hosted by the National Space Society (nss.org), which accepts entries by individuals and small teams.

 The Competition organizers have observed that the Finalist Competition is so physically demanding, students younger than 15 years of age have difficulty contributing to their teams’ products.
-Entries by Middle School teams are discouraged; please consider entering the Space Settlement Design Contest hosted by the National Space Society and NASA Ames Research Center (http://www.nas.nasa.gov/Services/Education/SpaceSettlement/Contest/), which accepts entries from students in 6th through 12th grades.
+Entries by Middle School teams are discouraged; please consider entering the Gerard O’Neill Space Settlement Design Contest hosted by the National Space Society (www.nss.org), which accepts entries from students in 6th through 12th grades.

 In industry, everything has a budget, and people = money.
 The limitation on team size emulates industry requirements to complete projects within authorized budgets.
 The Competition organizers also have a target budget, and more participants incur more costs for food, lodging, and printing.
-For 2008 and beyond, the number of participants is approaching the practical maximum for the Competition format; limiting team size to 12 enables a dozen Finalist teams and four or more Invited Teams to compete.
+For 2008 and beyond, the number of participants is approaching the practical maximum for the Competition format; limiting team size to 12 enables sixteen Finalist teams and eight Invited Teams to compete.

 Every Qualifying Competition team is a potential Finalist Team.
-We do a lot of communicating with Finalist teams, starting with a telephone call to announce the good news (even though the website only promises an e-mail).
+We do a lot of communicating with Finalist teams.
 Having multiple postal addresses, telephone numbers, and e-mail addresses enables us to get information to the teams in a timely manner.
 The list of student names and ages is used in the process of grouping teams to form balanced Finalist Competition “companies”.